afeld/rails_interview_questions/README.md

 * What are the different server options for running a Rails/Rack app?
 * Explain CSRF and how Rails combats it.
 * Explain mass-assignment vulnerability.
+* Define "DHH".
+* Define "tenderlove".
+* Why do some people say "Rails can't scale"?
+* What is Rack?

 ## Resources